tmwagency/labs-blog/_posts/2013-12-19-structuring-team-development.md

 The other issue we had come across in the past is front-end structure.  when editing a project that another team member has done, you should know where things are.
 It should never feel like you're having to play a game of 'guess where the CSS and JS files are hiding' – a game I recommend you don't play with your family this Christmas.

-To solve this issue, we built our own framework for use on internal project called [Kickoff](http://tmwagency.github.io/kickoff/) which Zander wrote about in more detail last week.
+To solve this issue, we built our own framework for use on internal project called [Kickoff](http://tmwagency.github.io/kickoff/) which Zander wrote about in more detail [last week](/2013/12/introducing-kickoff/).

 We didn't want the bloat of using [Bootstrap](http://getbootstrap.com/), while also wanting a level of control over the evolving structure of our projects without relying on a third party framework.
 Kickoff is therefore more minimal than those, made to create consistent structure rather than enforcing coding style.

-We actively maintain Kickoff on github, looking at aspects of other frameworks and changing aspects of it to keep up with the changing aspects of front-end development.
+We actively maintain Kickoff, looking at aspects of other frameworks and changing parts of it to keep up with the evolution of front-end development.

 Like documentation, not everyone will want to, or have the time to, maintain their own framework.
 What I would advise is that you choose a consistent framework across your projects.
 There's little point in using [Bootstrap](http://getbootstrap.com/) on one project and then [Foundation](http://foundation.zurb.com/) on the next.
 You'll just end up with lots of projects with an inconsistent structure, making maintaining them harder.